maiaburaad/fastify-log-api/README.md

 Correctness remained **15/15** while the architecture changed.

 Pagination stability, aggregate correctness, durable acknowledgement, and retention consistency were not traded away for speed.

+### Separate Responsibilities

+The final refactor moved GET query parsing and validation out of the HTTP route layer.

+`routes/logs.ts` now concentrates on request orchestration and response handling, while `validation/log-query.ts` and `validation/aggregate-query.ts` own query validation concerns.

+This keeps the route layer easier to read and maintain without changing the API contract.

 ### Keep Failed Experiments